WVC Industrial Technology - Electronics

 Work Experience I

-Work Experience I is designed to provide students with on-the-job practical field experience related to electrical and electronic industries.
+Designed to provide students with on-the-job practical field experience related to electrical and electronic industries.
 One credit is earned for each five hours of work experience per week.
-Prerequisites: By permission of the instructor.
+Prerequisites: by permission of the instructor.

 ELTRO 202 2 credits